annatyurkina/CarND-Vehicle-Detection/writeup.md

 The output video consists of the input video where each frame is overlayed with boxes around the detected vehicles as well as the list of found vehicles'centroids.
 The pipeline to produce the video is located in method **draw_boxes** of [false_positives.py](false_positives.py), lines 68-90.

 As we can see in the previous section examples, the subsampling windows methods used mostly produce a set of overlapping windows over every vehicle that gets successfully detected.
 We use the fact that one vehicle usually produces multiple boxes and create a heatmap of these windows intersection.
 Then we threshold the heatmap to output a single and supposedly best box countoring the detected vehicle. see methods **add_heat**, **apply_threshold** and **draw_labeled_bboxes** in [false_positives.py](false_positives.py), lines 26-66.
 ![alt text][image8]
 ![alt text][image9]
 ![alt text][image10]

 Also, we expect a vehicle to be present on a video in a similar position and size over several subsequent video frames.
 To enforce this behaviour a **cars** and **car_box** classes were created in [cars.py](cars.py) file. **car_box** class represents a single vehicle detected in a video; it holds history of this vehicle's box center,wigth and height over the last 12 frames.
-When we obtain a set of vehicle boxes after thresholded heatmap,we use the following threshold on distance between historical and new box center to identify we have detected the same vehicle: **max(150, 2.0 * (sum(widths) + sum(heights))/float(len(widths) + len(heights)))** where **widths** and **heights** are accumulated over the last 12 frames or over lesser number of frames if the car recently appeared, minimum of 150 pixels was chosen by experiment.
+When we obtain a set of vehicle boxes after thresholded heatmap,we use the following threshold on distance between historical and new box center to identify we have detected the same vehicle: **max(150, 1.3 * (sum(widths) + sum(heights))/float(len(widths) + len(heights)))** where **widths** and **heights** are accumulated over the last 12 frames or over lesser number of frames if the car recently appeared, minimum of 60 pixels and 1.3 weight were chosen by experiment.

 #Discussion